Trump's books offer clues on how he'll lead from White House

 "Sometimes ten words or less," he added.

-"Considering how much I have to do every day, I appreciate this," the real estate magnet turned politician wrote in the 2009 book, "Think Like A Champion."
+"Considering how much I have to do every day, I appreciate this," the real estate magnate turned politician wrote in the 2009 book, "Think Like A Champion."

 This nugget may prove salient information for national security officials frustrated by Trump's periodic attendance of presidential daily briefings.
 The top secret meetings, held six days a week, are intended to keep presidents -- and President-elects -- up to date on pressing issues of national security, some of which no doubt defy easy explanation.
 Trump, who has written of having a short attention span, has been sending Vice President-elect Mike Pence to the meetings in his stead.